James Prigoff: Historian, author, photography career

 In the early 1970s, Prigoff became interested in documenting public murals.
-He was intrigued by the community nature of the murals, their artistic merit, and their ability to address issues that were not normally found in newspapers, television, and other media.
-He travelled extensively amassing one of the largest documentations of this art form photographed by a single individual.
-Along the way, he could not help but notice the appearance of graffiti in New York City and Philadelphia.
+He was intrigued by their community nature, artistic merit, and ability to address issues that were not normally found in newspapers, television, and other media.
+He travelled extensively, amassing one of the largest documentations of this art form photographed by a single individual.
+Along the way, he noticed the appearance of graffiti in New York City and Philadelphia.
 He began to document that as well.

 Prigoff noted the emergence of subway graffiti appearing "above ground", and was interested to see how it had spread across the country, and eventually worldwide.
-He wrote to his friend Henry Chalfant and suggested that Henry join Prigoff in tracking the art form around the world.
+He wrote to his friend Henry Chalfant and suggested that he join Prigoff in tracking the art form around the world.
 Together they produced Spraycan Art, published in 1987.
-The book sold well over 250,000 copies and is now considered one of the seminal books in the study of modern-day graffiti.
+It sold over 250,000 copies, and is now considered one of the seminal books in the study of modern-day graffiti.
 Many graffiti writers learned about the art form from reading Spraycan Art, and initially perfected their skills by studying styles found in the book.

 Prigoff later co-authored two books on traditional mural art with Robin Dunitz: Painting the Towns – Murals of California, and Walls of Heritage – Walls of Pride – History of African American Murals.

 Prigoff has written forewords and assisted in the publication of several books on the subject of graffiti art.
-He also has written articles for many publications, and his photographs appear in numerous publications and catalogues.
-Of note, The History of American Graffiti features 48 of Prigoff's photos including its frontispiece.
+He has written articles for many publications, and his photographs appear in numerous publications and catalogues.
+The History of American Graffiti features 48 of Prigoff's photos, including its frontispiece.

-In 2011, Jeffrey Deitch, Director at the Geffen LAMOCA, curated the ground breaking and record attendance show, "ART IN THE STREETS" with the help of Roger Gastman and Aaron Rose.
-Prigoff was one of a few photographers included in the show alongside the eminent graffiti artists.
+In 2011, Jeffrey Deitch, director at the Geffen LAMOCA, curated the ground-breaking and record-attendance show Art in the Streets, with the help of Roger Gastman and Aaron Rose.
+Prigoff was one of a few photographers included in the show alongside eminent graffiti artists.
 Many of his photographs appeared in the catalogue.

-In April 2012, the Estria Foundation honored Prigoff, along with Judy Baca and Kent Twitchell, with the award of "Urban Legend" Estria was quoted as saying "James is considered one of the major forces in giving dignity and credibility to an art form that once was considered to be vandalism".
+In April 2012, the Estria Foundation honored Prigoff, along with Judy Baca and Kent Twitchell, with the award of "Urban Legend" Estria was quoted as saying, "James is considered one of the major forces in giving dignity and credibility to an art form that once was considered to be vandalism".

-Over the years Prigoff has exhibited his photographs in many cities and has lectured around the world on the topic of public murals, graffiti, and spraycan art.
+Over the years, Prigoff has exhibited his photographs in many cities, and has lectured around the world on the topic of public murals, graffiti, and spraycan art.
 He has also donated thousands of his photographs to historic archives.

 Personal life

 Prigoff was married to his high school sweetheart, Dr. Arline Prigoff.
-The Prigoffs resided in Sacramento, California.
+They resided in Sacramento, California.